Augmented Model Predictive Control: A Balance between Satellite Agility and Computation Complexity: INTRODUCTION

 As reviewed in the literature, LMPC is generally preferred over NMPC for satellite attitude control due to its lower computational requirements.
 The high computational load imposed by NMPC is particularly problematic for small satellites, leading to increased system complexity and cost.
 Moreover, NMPC often fails to achieve real-time performance because of its iterative optimization process, which can introduce unacceptable delays in time-sensitive aerospace missions.
 On the other hand, LMPC relies on simplified models, resulting in suboptimal solutions compared to NMPC and thus offering reduced agility.
 This presents a compelling challenge: how can one retain the superior performance of NMPC while preserving the computational efficiency of LMPC?
-To the best of the author's knowledge, no effective solution has been proposed.
+To the best of the authors' knowledge, no effective solution has been proposed.
 This paper addresses this gap by introducing an augmented-LMPC approach.
 By embedding an integrator into the baseline LMPC structure, the proposed method improves tracking agility without necessitating changes to the actuator hardware.

-The remainder of this paper is structured as follows: Chapter \ref{cpt2} presents the satellite's kinematic and dynamic models, along with the baseline LMPC framework.
-Chapter \ref{cpt3} introduces the proposed augmented-LMPC method and formulates several OCPs for different MPC methods.
-Chapter \ref{cpt4} provides comprehensive comparative experiments to evaluate the performance of different MPC methods.
-Finally, Chapter \ref{cpt5} concludes the paper with a summary of findings and potential future directions.
+The remainder of this paper is structured as follows: Section \ref{cpt2} presents the satellite kinematic and dynamic models, along with the baseline LMPC framework.
+Section \ref{cpt3} introduces the proposed augmented-LMPC method and formulates several OCPs for different MPC methods.
+Section \ref{cpt4} provides comprehensive comparative experiments to evaluate the performance of different MPC methods.
+Finally, Section \ref{cpt5} concludes the paper with a summary of findings and potential future directions.